-- Budget, Finance and Audit Committee: This committee is responsible for working with the Director on creating the annual budget.
-Once approved by the Board, they present it to the City Council as required by our Bylaws.
-The committee also oversees audits of the Board, whether conducted by the City or external auditors. - 2.
-Committee for Business Retention and Expansion: This committee works closely with the Director of Economic Development to keep the Board informed about activities related to business retention and expansion. - 3.
-Committee for New Business Attraction and Recruitment: This committee collaborates with the Director of Economic Development to provide updates on activities regarding business attraction and recruitment.
+- 2. Committee for Business Retention and Expansion: This committee works closely with the Director of Economic Development to keep the Board informed about business retention and expansion activities. - 3.
+Committee for New Business Attraction and Recruitment: This committee collaborates with the Director of Economic Development to provide updates on business attraction and recruitment activities.